Affiliate links on Android Authority may earn us a commission. Learn more.

 The Xperia 10 IV is the latest mid-ranger from Sony, making minor improvements to the Xperia 10 III and coming in well below the flagship Xperia 1 IV in the 2022 Xperia family.
 As with its predecessor, this phone is currently only available in the UK and Europe, with no word on a potential release date in North America.
 The main differences between the third and fourth Xperia 10 phones are that the latter has a bigger battery (5,000mAh compared to 4,500mAh) and an upgraded chipset, moving from the Snapdragon 690 to the Snapdragon 695.

-The backside of the Xperia 10 IV features the same trio of cameras found on the Xperia 10 III: a 12MP primary sensor, 8MP telephoto, and an 8MP ultrawide lens.
-However, there is one disappointing downgrade with video recording maxing out at 1080p compared to 4K on the previous generation.
+The backside of the Xperia 10 IV features the same trio of cameras found on the Xperia 10 III: a 12MP primary sensor, an 8MP telephoto, and an 8MP ultrawide lens.
+However, there is one disappointing downgrade, with video recording maxing out at 1080p at 60 fps compared to 4K at 30 fps on the previous generation.

 A dedicated 2x zoom camera, Gorilla Glass Victus protection, a headphone jack, and IP68 water resistance rating help set the Xperia 10 IV apart from other mid-range phones.